jenncash29/Enova-Electronics-Store-Project/README.md

 **Refunds: Investigate the High Refund Rates and Prolonged Return Period**
 - Investigate the high refund rates for the ThinkPad and MacBook Air laptops to understand and mitigate the underlying causes.
-- Research reasons for higher seasonal refund rates during February through April.
+- Monitor seasonal refund rates during February through April ensuring they do not become larger issues.
 - Address potential issues with errors in the ETL process to ensure accuracy of reporting refund data.
 If no issues are found, implement a standard return window of 30 to 90 days from date of purchase.